isomerpages/moe-peitongpri/_ptps-experience/Physical and Health Education/Physical and Health Education (PHE).md

 description: ""
 third_nav_title: Physical and Health Education
 ---

-# Physical and Health Education (PHE)

-## Overview
+# Overview

-**Vision**

-Every child a healthy and active individual
+**Vision**<br>Every child a healthy and active individual

 ![](/images/PTPS%20Experience/Physical%20and%20Health%20Education/phe1.jpg)

-**Mission**

-To develop and equip students holistically to be able to demonstrate individually and with others the physical skills, knowledge and values to pursue and enjoy a physically active and healthy lifestyle.
+**Mission**<br>To develop and equip students holistically to be able to demonstrate individually and with others the physical skills, knowledge and values to pursue and enjoy a physically active and healthy lifestyle.

 ![](/images/PTPS%20Experience/Physical%20and%20Health%20Education/phe2.jpg)